-- 1. Click Control Panel -> System and Security -> Power Options under Windows System group in the Apps view. - 2.
-Click Choose what the power button does or Choose what closing the lid does. - 3.
-Click Change settings that are currently unavailable. - 4.
+1. Click Control Panel -> System and Security -> Power Options under Windows System group in All apps.

+2. Click Choose what the power button does or Choose what closing the lid does.

+- 3. Click Change settings that are currently unavailable. - 4.
 Select the Hibernate check box from Shutdown settings. - 5.
 Click the Save changes button.